swiftlang/swift-evolution/proposals/nnnn-actors.md

 The `@reentrant` attribute may be added to any actor-isolated function, actor, or extension of an actor.
 The attribute has two forms:

-* `@reentrant`: Indicates that each potential suspension point within the function body is reentrant.
+* `@reentrant`: Indicates that each potential suspension point within the function bodies covered by the attribute is reentrant.
-* `@reentrant(never)`: Indicates that each potential suspension point within the function body is non-reentrant.
+* `@reentrant(never)`: Indicates that each potential suspension point within the function bodies covered by the attribute is non-reentrant.

 A non-reentrant potential suspension point prevents any other asynchronous call from executing on the actor until it has completed.
 Note that asynchronous calls to non-reentrant async functions directly on `self` are exempted from this check, so an actor can asynchronously call itself without producing a deadlock.